Hazelwood Park, South Australia: History

 The actual Hazelwood Park was acquired by the State Government free of charge in July 1915, and gazetted as a 'pleasure resort'.
 This came from the old Hazelwood estate, owned by the Francis Clark family.
 They had acquired a residence and 50-acre estate named "Grove Cottage" from Thomas Burr in 1853 and renamed it "Hazelwood", which reflects the name of the school in Birmingham founded by Rowland Hill (postal reformer), a brother of Caroline Clark.
 The Burnside Council sought to acquire the park from the State Government after finding notes from a government meeting in 1944 that were to see the park sold to a private owner.
 The Mayor of Burnside at the time, George Bolton, had a grand vision for what the park should become; notably in the construction of an Olympic-sized swimming pool.(Bolton was Mayor from 1952 to 1954 and then from 1962 to 1967) After years of effort, the Burnside Council eventually acquired the park in May 1963 after negotiations with the Premier, Sir Thomas Playford.
 As part of the acquisition, the Burnside Council was to retain the name 'Hazelwood' and was to maintain the park at a level satisfactory to the State Government.
 The deed was transferred on 2 January 1964 for the 2.2 ha of Section 298 that is Hazelwood Park.
-In 1966, after much political wrangling, a 3-pool swimming center opened at Hazelwood Park.
+In 1966, after much political wrangling, a 3-pool swimming centre opened at Hazelwood Park.
 It was named after Mayor George Bolton who had been the leading voice in advocating its construction.
 The George Bolton Swimming Center remains open to this day, and saw renovations in 1996 which added further facilities..
 The park is a State Heritage Item.
 The SA State Heritage Register lists its significances as follows: